mckaz/vmcai-rdl/README.md

 # Introduction

+**NOTE:** This version captures the state of RDL at the time of our paper submission to VMCAI (paper [here](https://arxiv.org/abs/1711.09281)).
+We recommend using it with Ruby versions *prior* to 2.4.

 RDL is a lightweight system for adding types, type checking, and contracts to Ruby.
 In RDL, *types* can be used to decorate methods:

 ```ruby